FrancoRosa/cloud-wars/README.md

 - Any desktop web browser
 - Keyboard required

+### Controls

+- To move your ship use the W, A, S, D keys: Up, down, left, right, respectibly.
+- To shot your weapon use the space bar.

 ### Project Scope

 - Use of phaser and API to store scores